wangyc82/PERD/README.md

 3. Running PERD

-The main function of DeepDRK is DeepDRKpredictor.R.
-Get your input files prepared, and run it like this:
+Get your input files prepared, and run perd and netopen like this:

 Usage example: